 The role of an architect in the building industry is immense and is usually divided into three general phases which are as follows:

 This is the stage where the architect makes the first draft of the design.
-The architect explains their whole idea of the project through sketches and bubble diagrams.
-They also make presentations to convey the basic concept of the design to the client so that the client can get the inital idea of how his/her structure will turn out.
+The architect explains the whole idea of the project through sketches and bubble diagrams.
+They also make presentations to convey the basic concept of the design to the client so that the client can get the initial idea of how his/her structure will turn out.

-This is the stage where the conceptual sketches and diagrams of the architect develops into drawings with proper detail and dimensions.
-The drawings consist of all the details including the entrances and exit points, parking details, facilities to be provided, the materials to be used in the building and the traffic flow.
+This is the stage where the conceptual sketches and diagrams of the architect develop into drawings with proper detail and dimensions.
+The drawings consist of all the details including the entrances and exit points, parking details, facilities to be provided, the materials to be used in the building, and the traffic flow.

-Site Plan: This includes the detail of the site where the building is to be placed.
-Details regarding the dimensions of the site, sanitation, garbage disposal, location of percolation pits etc. are included in this drawing.
+This includes the details of the site where the building is to be placed.
+Details regarding the dimensions of the site, sanitation, garbage disposal, location of percolation pits, etc. are included in this drawing.

 After all the above stages are completely done, the architect prepares tender drawings for the project which are given to a quantity surveyor.
 Then the tender is evaluated and a tender interview meeting is fixed.

 So, when the question of what is the role of an architect arises, we must know that their role is a very challenging and hectic one.
-It is a combination of technical, theoretical and practical work.
-To become a master of this field, one must gather all the expertise and experience that requires in becoming a great architect.
-The talent of an architect lies in the way how he/she perceives and make the best utilization of the space provide to them.
-Architecture cannot be learnt through university curricula or during a short training period.
-One must be patient enough and try to gather hands on experience first.
-This field is not something that can be mastered in a day, and can only be learnt with practice and experience.
-Learning is a never ending process in architecture and even an architect with twenty years of experience gets to learn something new every day..
+It is a combination of technical, theoretical, and practical work.
+To become a master of this field, one must gather all the expertise and experience that is required to become a great architect.
+The talent of an architect lies in the way he/she perceives and makes the best utilization of the space provided to them.
+Architecture cannot be learned through university curricula or during a short training period.
+One must be patient enough and try to gather hands-on experience first.
+This field is not something that can be mastered in a day, and can only be learned with practice and experience.
+Learning is a never-ending process in architecture and even an architect with twenty years of experience gets to learn something new every day.